 An elbow consists of a joint, a hinge, ligaments, bones, and other complex parts.
 The elbow moves with the help of a hinge and attaches to the rest of the arm.
 A smooth elbow movement is made possible by all the components of the elbow working together in synergy.
 With the help of joints and ligaments, the elbow can lift the arm up and down.

-Any personal injury to the elbow can affect the other components, which in turn may cause pain or restrict movement in the arms.
-A broken bone, fracture, ligament tear, or any other sort of elbow injury comes with heavy medical costs.
+Any personal injury to the elbow can affect the other components, which may cause pain or restrict arm movement.
+A broken bone, fracture, ligament tear, or other elbow injury comes with heavy medical costs.
 Such injuries can disrupt the smooth movement of an elbow with injured parties.

 Many conditions can affect the elbow.
 Some elbow conditions can manifest over time, such as at work from repetitive actions, while others can from a car accident or non work related event.